Tariffcom/laravel-junior-developer-assessment/README.md

 <h1 align="center">
-Assessment for Senior Laravel Developer
+Assessment for Junior Laravel Developer
 </h1>

 **Output**: All tasks should be committed to a Github repo, using best practices for commits.
 Once complete, please email a link to the repository to mbowyer@tariffcom.com.
 If you have created a private repository, please add mchlbwyr as a contributor.